vxtan27/w64dbg/BUILDING.md

     cd src

-Compile the source code:
+Compile the source code using the following command:

-    cl /std:c++latest main.cpp /link /ENTRY:main
+    cl /std:c++latest main.cpp /link /SUBSYSTEM:CONSOLE /ENTRY:DbgMain

-## Customization
+## Customization & Optimization

-Adjust compiler and linker options as needed to align with specific performance, compatibility, or debugging requirements.
+You can modify compiler and linker options to optimize for specific use cases:

+* Performance tuning: Enable optimization flags such as /O2 or /Ox.

+* Debugging support: Use /Zi for debug symbols and /DEBUG for better debugging experience.

+* Compatibility adjustments: Modify subsystem settings or use specific Windows SDK versions.

+Refer to the MSVC documentation for a comprehensive list of available options.